nextbreakpoint/infrastructure-as-code/README.md

     # OpenVPN AMI (with license for 10 connected devices)
     openvpn_ami = "ami-1a8a6b63"

-Create a file config_vars.json in folder config.
+Create a file config_vars.json in config directory.
 The file should look like:

     {
       "account_id": "your_account_id",